JetBrains/intellij-sdk-docs/topics/intro/sdk_style.md

 * `[`IdeaPlugin.xml`](%\gh-ic%/community-resources/src/META-INF/IdeaPlugin.xml)`{disable-links} links to declarative source code files, use `code` style. ([`IdeaPlugin.xml`](%gh-ic%/community-resources/src/META-INF/IdeaPlugin.xml))
   Examples of this file type include: `settings.gradle`, `plugin.xml` or `theme_basics.theme.json`.
 * `[`\`AnAction\``](%\gh-ic%/platform/editor-ui-api/src/com/intellij/openapi/actionSystem/AnAction.java)`{disable-links} links to source files for code objects like interfaces and classes, use `code` style but without the file extension. ([`AnAction`](%gh-ic%/platform/editor-ui-api/src/com/intellij/openapi/actionSystem/AnAction.java))
-  Examples of this file type include Java and Kotlin.
+  Examples of this file type include Java and Kotlin sources.
     * Note the use of \`\` characters surrounding the class name in the link.
     * When linking to an API in this manner, the FQN isn't necessary in the link.
     * No file extension (*.java, *.kt, *.py, etc.) is used by convention.
     * Be judicious when using such links.
       Generally, only one link is needed for a given file on a documentation page.

 ### Guidelines for Highlighting Syntax

 In-paragraph code fragments and IntelliJ Platform APIs are formatted according to these rules:

 * Avoid using qualifiers like "`Foo` interface" or "`Foo` abstract class".
   Just refer to `Foo`.
 * The FQN is used for the first reference to an interface, class, or package on a page.